 i) The Company shall provide suitable training to Independent Directors to familiarizethem with the Company their roles rights responsibilities in the Company nature of theIndustry in which the company operates business model of the Company etc;

 All Related Party Transactions that were entered into during the financial year were onan arm's length basis and were in the ordinary course of business.
-During the period theCompany had not entered into any contract/ arrangement/ transaction with related partieswhich could be considered material in accordance with the policy of the Company onmateriality of related party transaction.
+During the year theCompany had not entered into any contract/ arrangement/ transaction with related partieswhich could be considered material in accordance with the policy of the Company onmateriality of related party transaction.

 The said report does not contain any qualification or observation requiring explanationor comments from Board under section 134(3)(f)(ii) of the Companies Act 2013.

-During the period under review there were no Loans Guarantees and Investmentsmade/given as per the provisions of Section 186 of the Companies Act 2013.
+During the year under review there were no Loans Guarantees and Investmentsmade/given as per the provisions of Section 186 of the Companies Act 2013.

 In view of absence of required profit/net worth/turnover the provisions of theCompanies Act 2013 relating to Corporate Social Responsibility are not applicable to theCompany.